-January 1, 2012, shall prepare and distribute by electronic

-means to health care providers written publications that

-include all of the following information:
+January 1 after the effective date of this act, shall prepare and distribute by electronic means to health care providers written publications that include all of the following information:

-- (1) The medical processes involved in the collection of umbilical cord blood. - (2) The medical risks, if any, to a mother and her newborn child of umbilical cord blood collection. - (3) The current and potential future medical uses and benefits of stem cells in the umbilical cord blood and its collection for a mother, her newborn child, and her biological family. - (4) The current and potential future medical uses and benefits of stem cells in the umbilical cord blood and its collection for persons who are not biologically related to a mother or her newborn child.

-1 (5) Any costs that may be incurred by a pregnant woman who chooses to bank or donate umbilical cord blood.
+- (1) The medical processes involved in the collection of umbilical cord blood. - (2) The medical risks, if any, to a mother and her newborn child of umbilical cord blood collection. - (3) The current and potential future medical uses and benefits of stem cells in the umbilical cord blood and its collection for a mother, her newborn child, and her biological family. - (4) The current and potential future medical uses and benefits of stem cells in the umbilical cord blood and its collection for persons who are not biologically related to a mother or her newborn child. - (5) Any costs that may be incurred by a pregnant woman who chooses to bank or donate an umbilical cord blood.

-- (6) Options for ownership and future use of the banked or donated material. - (7) The availability in this state and contiguous states of umbilical cord blood banks and donations. - (8) Resources available for further information.
+1 (6) Options for ownership and future use of the 2 banked or donated material.

-Section 6. (a) Unless it is medically inadvisable, all health care facilities and health care providers treating a pregnant woman during the delivery of a newborn child, if requested by that woman, shall permit her to arrange for banking or donating her child's umbilical cord blood and shall assist her in the preparation for collection of the umbilical cord blood and, when appropriate, the umbilical cord and placenta.

-- (b) Nothing in this section imposes an obligation upon a health care facility or health care provider to permit umbilical cord blood banking or donating if in the professional judgment of the health care provider the banking or donating of umbilical cord blood would threaten the health of the mother or newborn child. - (c) Nothing in this section imposes an obligation upon a health care facility or health care provider to permit umbilical cord blood banking or donating if the banking or donating conflicts with bona fide religious beliefs of the health care facility or health care provider.
-If a health care facility or health care provider to engage in
+- 3 (7) The availability in this state of umbilical cord 4 blood banks and donations. - (8) Resources available for further information. - Section 6. (a) Unless it is medically inadvisable, all health care facilities and health care providers treating a pregnant woman during the delivery of a newborn child, if requested by that woman, shall permit her to arrange for banking or donating her umbilical cord blood. - (b) Nothing in this section imposes an obligation upon a health care facility or health care provider to permit umbilical cord blood banking or donating if in the professional judgment of the health care provider the banking or donating of umbilical cord blood would threaten the health of the mother or newborn child. - upon a health care facility or health care provider to permit umbilical cord blood banking or donating if the banking or donating conflicts with bona fide religious beliefs of the health care facility or health care provider.
+If a health care facility or health care provider to engage in umbilical cord blood banking or donating, that fact shall be made known to pregnant patients of that facility or provider as soon as reasonably feasible. - (d) Nothing in this section creates a medical standard of care and any failure to comply with this section

-- umbilical cord blood banking or donating, that fact shall be made known to pregnant patients of that facility or provider as soon as reasonably feasible. - (d) Nothing in this section creates a medical standard of care and any failure to comply with this section shall in no way be deemed to be a breach or violation of any medical standard of care.
+- shall in no way be deemed to be a breach or violation of any medical standard of care. - Section 7.

-Section 7.
 This act shall become effective on the first day of the third month following its passage and approval by the Governor, or its otherwise becoming law.